learning-zone/spring-boot-basics/spring-notes.md

 #### Q. What is Spring boot devtools?
 #### Q. What is best way to expose custom application configuration with Spring Boot?
 #### Q. How do you configure error logging/debugging in Spring boot application?
-#### Q. How do you Enable HTTP response compression in spring boot?
+#### Q. How do you Enable HTTP response compression in Spring Boot?
 #### Q. What is the Configuration File Name, which is used By Spring Boot?
 #### Q. What is differentiate Between an Embedded Container and a War?